Double-Auction Mechanisms for Resource Trading Markets: System Model

 NETWORK

+The above NETWORK problem is identical to the SYSTEM problem but with the true pay-off and cost functions replaced by {\em surrogate} pay-off and cost functions.
+See Fig.~\ref{system_model_figure} for an illustration of the direction of information exchange between the various entities of the model.

-In the NETWORK problem above we choose to use $\bm{\beta}$ instead of a related $\bm{\alpha}$ that was used in the original formulation by Iosifidis et al.\ in \cite{iosifidis-etal15double-auction}; the quantities $\bm{\alpha}$ and $\bm{\beta}$ are related by $\beta_m={1}/{\alpha_m}\ \forall m$.
-Then each $\beta_m$ is $\mathbb{R}_+$-valued, with values on the positive real line, while each $\alpha_m$ is in general $\mathbb{R}_+ \cup \{+\infty\}$-valued.
+\emph{Remark:} In the NETWORK problem above we choose to use $\bm{\beta}$ instead of a related $\bm{\alpha}$ that was used in the original formulation by Iosifidis et al.\ in \cite{iosifidis-etal15double-auction}.
+The quantities $\bm{\alpha}$ and $\bm{\beta}$ are related by $\beta_m={1}/{\alpha_m}\ \forall m$.
+Thus, $\beta_m$ are $\mathbb{R}_+$-valued, while each $\alpha_m$ is in general $\mathbb{R}_+ \cup \{+\infty\}$-valued.
 Moreover, the signals in $\bm{\beta}$ are directly proportional to the amount of bandwidth the link-supplier is willing to share.
 For instance, a lower value of $\beta_m$ implies that the bandwidth shared by the link-supplier with user $m$ is low, and vice versa.
 In particular, $\beta_m=0$ implies that the link-supplier is unwilling to share any bandwidth with user $m$.
-This will be useful while interpreting the Nash equilibrium bid-vectors (Theorem~\ref{pa_NE_theorem}).
+This will be useful later while interpreting the Nash equilibrium bid-vectors (Theorem~\ref{pa_NE_theorem}).

-The above NETWORK problem is identical to the SYSTEM problem but with the true pay-off and cost functions replaced by {\em surrogate} pay-off and cost functions.
-In the following, we first review the case when the users and the link-supplier are \emph{price-taking}.
-This means agents assume prices are given and do not anticipate the effect of their bids on the prices set by the network-manager.
-See Definition \ref{CE_definition} below of a competitive equilibrium.
-We then proceed to study the more-involved \emph{price-anticipating} scenario.
-Here the agents recognize that the effective price is based on their bids, anticipate the resulting allocation, payment, and therefore their pay-off, and act accordingly.
-The resulting pay-off functions are new functions of the bids; see Definition \ref{NE_definition}.
+In Section~\ref{price_taking_section} we first review the case when the users and the link-supplier are \emph{price-taking} whereby the prices set by the network-manager are simply accepted by all the agents without anticipating the effect that their bids have on the set prices.
+We then proceed to study the more-involved \emph{price-anticipating} scenario (Section~\ref{price_anticipating_section}).
+Here the agents recognize that the network-manager's prices are based on their bids.
+The agents hence anticipate the resulting allocation, payment, and eventually their pay-offs, and thus act accordingly.
 Our methodology in Sections~\ref{price_taking_section} and~\ref{price_anticipating_section} is similar to Johari et al. \cite{johari-etal2005efficiency}, but the outcome in the price-anticipating scenario is dramatically negative due to the presence of the strategic link-supplier, as we will soon see.
-We then propose a remedy via a Stackelberg framework where the link-supplier is a lead player and the users are followers.
+We then propose a remedy via a Stackelberg framework (Section~\ref{price_anticipation_delay_section}) where the link-supplier is a lead player and the users are followers.

-\section{Price-taking scenario}
+\section{Price-taking Scenario}